 How Much Does A Full-Grown Palm Tree Cost?

 As mentioned earlier, the cost of palm trees vary, where a fully grown, and healthy tree can cost approximately $15,000+.
 The cost may or may not include shipping and landscaping, which can easily add a few hundred dollars to the total bill.

 If you wish to sell your homegrown palm tree, it may be worth hundreds if not thousands of dollars.
-But there are few things to check out when deciding to sell your palm tree such as if it’s feasible to move the tree along with its root ball, as some neighborhoods and cities have ordinances against moving large palm trees.
+But there are few things to check out when deciding to sell your palm tree such as if it’s feasible to move the tree along with its root ball, as some neighborhoods and cities have ordinances against moving large palms.

 Common varieties such as Mexican fan palm usually don’t have any resale value, so you’re probably going to end up spending more in removal costs than the actual value of the tree.